CarlosCD/ruby_quizzes/exercises/7_caesar_cipher_variation/README.md

 ## Exercise two methods

+This exercise has two methods, that can be run and be tested independently.

-For now, I am splitting this exercise in two, for the two functions:
+For now, I am splitting this exercise in two:

-- `encode` method, as part 1: at `exercises/7_caesar_cipher_variation_1`
+- `encode` method, as part 1: at `exercises/7_caesar_cipher_variation`

 ```Ruby
 # Expects 2 arguments: a String and an Integer